Siriusize/TASFAR_demo/README.md

 ```

 ### Testing
-In this part, we demo test results using provided adapted model (in ./model/user1_model.pt).
+In this part, we demo test results using provided adapted model (from ./model/user1_model.pt).
 ```
 cd ./source/
 # Generating pseudo label for user1,